AguaClara/aguaclara_tutorial/docs/source/git-and-github/git-in-the-command-line.rst

 Git is a free and open source control system used for managing projects through Github.
 Every time you push or pull your work through Atom, Atom is running Git commands to facilitate this.

 **Note:** This tutorial assumes some knowledge of the basic commands of Github.
-To refresh on those, refer to the `Github Basics Tutorial <https://github.com/AguaClara/aguaclara_tutorial/wiki/Tutorial:-GitHub-Basics>`_
+To refresh on those, refer to :ref:`github-basics`

 Why use Git at all?
 Why not just use Atom?
 ===========================================